Somalis in Finland: Overview

 The first Somali immigrants came to Finland in the late 1980s and early 1990s.
 In 1990, 44 Somali students studying in the Soviet Union immigrated to Finland.
 Between 1990 and 1995, the number of Somalia citizens in Finland increased from 44 to 4,044.
 The first arrivals were university students from Soviet universities in the former Soviet Union (see Zahra Abdulla).
 Later, more asylum seekers arrived directly from Somalia, many through a program of family unification.

 In 2010, it was estimated by the Finnish immigration service (Migri) that a majority of all Somali refugees arriving in Finland were illiterate due to the Somali Civil War having destroyed the opportunities for those born after the 70s to attend the school system.

-A 2012 Terveyden ja hyvinvoinnin laitos (THL) survey of Somalia-born immigrants in Finland found that, prior to their arrival, around 50% of males and 50% of females had attended primary school (Peruskoulu), 39% of males and 17% of females had attended high school (Lukio), and 11% of males and 33% of females had not attended school (Ei lainkaan).
+A 2012 Finnish Institute for Health and Welfare (THL) survey of Somalia-born immigrants in Finland found that, prior to their arrival, around 50% of males and 50% of females had attended primary school (Peruskoulu), 39% of males and 17% of females had attended high school (Lukio), and 11% of males and 33% of females had not attended school (Ei lainkaan).
 According to Statistics Finland, in 2012, 77.9% of Somalia-born immigrants in Finland had attained a lower secondary or unknown education level, 17.9% had attained an upper secondary education level, and 4.2% had attained a tertiary education level.

 Like other immigrant groups in Finland, particularly Muslims, Somalis have been targets of hate crimes.
 According to a 2009 report by the Police College of Finland, 8% of total victims were Somali-born, while representing only 4% of suspected offenders.
-Most suspected perpetrators are young Finnish men, with similarly-aged Somali, Iraqi and Turkish immigrants mainly targeted.
+Most suspected perpetrators are young Finnish men, with similarly aged Somali, Iraqi and Turkish immigrants mainly targeted.
 According to social workers, the pressure of living between two disparate cultures has also resulted in instances of petty crime amongst disaffected 17- to 20-year-olds in the Somali community.
 The situation is compounded by the unfamiliarity of Somali parents with the various social services that are available to address similar circumstances.
 To tackle the issue, Somali community organizations have teamed up with Finnish police and social services officials, with the municipal authorities in Helsinki endeavouring to recruit more Somali social workers.

 In 2015, five young Somalis were suspects in a case of gang rape in Tapanila near Helsinki.
 The incident hardened the attitudes towards Somalis in Finland.
 Of the five accused, three were sentenced and two were acquitted.
 Four of the accused were minors and two of those therefore received shorter sentences.

 As with many other immigrant groups in Finland, Somalis have also faced some barriers to employment, due in part to the local economic recession.
 However, the situation has steadily improved over the years, as more Somali immigrants have found employment in their own community, although much of this work is unmeasured.
 While some Somalis with language training have found jobs in their own field, others, like immigrants in general, have obtained short-term work positions.